-Generally, provided the amount is within your Transfer Balance Cap, you will not have to pay tax on any money you have rolled over from your Australian Practical Superannuation Account(s), unless the amount contains an untaxed element.
+Generally, you will not have to pay tax on any money you have rolled over from another fund into unless the amount contains an untaxed element.
 Any untaxed element will be taxed at 15%.
 Typically, this will only apply if you are transferring from an untaxed super fund (usually public sector funds).
-There are no taxes for rolling over from an Account to a Pension Account.
+There are no taxes for rolling over from an Accumulation Account to a Pension Account.

-&lt;sup>1 For the current low rate cap, please refer to the Pension caps, rates and thresholds factsheet which is available via the Secure Online Portal.
+&lt;sup>1 For the current low rate cap, please refer to the Pension caps, rates and thresholds factsheet which is available on the Secure Online Portal.